arduino/docs-content/content/arduino-cloud/01.getting-started/07.arduino-cloud-cli/arduino-cloud-cli.md

 An example of a workflow using this tool can be:

 1. Create your application using the Arduino IoT Cloud web interface.
 Here you can configure your device, create variables, enter network credentials, edit your sketch and deploy your first project.
-2. With the **Arduino Cloud CLI**, extract a template from your project, and create a configuration that specifies what devices to target.
+2. With the **Arduino Cloud CLI**, extract templates of Things and dashboards you want to replicate.
-3. Upload the same template (sketches) to all devices.
+3. Provision a device with the `device create` command and setup a Thing and dashboard using the templates previously extracted.
+4. Download the sketch related to the Thing you extracted, and upload it to the device you created.
+This can also be done via the Arduino IoT Cloud.
-4. Whenever an update is required for a fleet of devices, you can use the OTA mass-upload tool to update all of your devices at once, without being connected to your computer.
+5. Whenever an update is required for a fleet of devices, you can use the OTA mass-upload tool to update all of your devices at once, without being connected to your computer.

 ![Performing mass upload.](assets/mass-upload.png)